Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ```

 Then you will like to create a virtual enviroment to run the scripts, for this, follow the next steps:
-1. After you've downloaded the '2ndAssigment' directory, open your terminal and change directories until you are located inside the '2ndAssigment' directory.
+1. After you've downloaded the contents of this repository, open your terminal and change directories until you are located inside the '2ndAssigment' directory.
 2. type the next command to install virtual enviroments:
 ```bash
   python3 -m pip install --user virtualenv
 ```
-3. Set up ithe virtual enviroment (give it any name you like, inn this next command the name is 'test'
+3. Set up the virtual enviroment (give it any name you like, inn this next command the name is 'test'
 ```bash
   python3 -m venv test
 ```